awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 }
 ```

 If you don’t want your file gateway to create a policy on your behalf, you create your own policy and attach it to your file share\.
-For more information about how to do this, see [Creating a file share](GettingStartedCreateFileShare.md)\.
+For more information about how to do this, see [Create a file share](https://docs.aws.amazon.com/filegateway/latest/files3/GettingStartedCreateFileShare.html)\.

 The following example policy allows your file gateway to perform all the Amazon S3 actions listed in the policy\.
 The first part of the statement allows all the actions listed to be performed on the S3 bucket named `TestBucket`\.
 The second part allows the listed actions on all objects in `TestBucket`\.